elastic/apm/specs/agents/log-correlation.md

   - allows to filter/link log messages to a given service/environment.
   - must be provided even if there is no active transaction

-In addition, the `container.id` can be used as a fallback when `service.name` is not avaiable on the log documents.
+The `container.id` field can also be used as a fallback to provide service-level correlation in UI, however agents ARE NOT expected to set it:

-However, the APM agents are not expected to set it.
-It is expected to be set by filebeat when ingesting log documents through auto-discover feature (which captures logs from containers and provides the value).
+- log collector (filebeat) is expected to do that when ingesting logs.
+- all data sent through agent intake implicitly provides `container.id` through metadata, which also includes the log events that may be sent to apm-server.

 ### Trace correlation fields